-Considering the overall low rates of Manchester, tourists can be on the lookout for pickpocketing and scams while they explore the city.
+Considering the overall low rates of Manchester crime, tourists can be on the lookout for pickpocketing and scams while they explore the city.
 Generally, safety is unique to the individual and will depend greatly on how prepared you are and what you choose to do while in the city.
 You can definitely have a safe trip in Manchester if you plan everything out right, and we'll help you out with terrific Manchester safety tips.
 It is smart to be informed, and even if you're an experienced traveler you'll want to do your research.

 Top petty crimes and scams in Manchester affecting tourists

 Want to know what to look out for in Manchester?
 Here are the most common crimes that tourists experience.

 This is the most common type of street crime in the entire city and something that you should look out for during your whole vacation.
 Petty thieves love to frequent tourist attractions and other busy places like public transport hubs since it is easier to get away with stealing in a crowd.